Employee surveys: 6 common mistakes and how to avoid them

 If you haven’t already figured it out, here at Stribe, staff surveys are kind of our whole thing.

 In fact, we like to think we’re the best in the business.
-We’re not just good; we’re so good, even our surveys have surveys.
 So buckle up because you’ve just stumbled upon the Holy Grail of employee survey resources.

 Employee pulse surveys are short surveys that are sent to employees regularly and are quick to complete.
 Because of their length, they can be sent more regularly than annual surveys.